Never My Love: Legacy

 In 1999, the song was recognized as the second most-played song in history, with performances of more than seven million, according to BMI.
 The number 2 rank on the Top 100 Songs of the Century, listing the most-played songs on American radio and television, placed "Never My Love" between the number 1 song "You've Lost That Lovin' Feelin'", written by Barry Mann, Phil Spector, and Cynthia Weil, and the number 3 song "Yesterday" by Lennon–McCartney.
 BMI estimated that the song had received, as of 1999, what amounted to about 40 years of continuous airplay in its 32 years.

 In August 2006, music critic David Raposa placed the song at number 152 on Pitchforks list of the 200 greatest songs of the 1960s, writing "While the Association's happy-together harmonies might make them seem like just another chirpy pop group aching to be hoisted upon Charles Manson's petard, there's a wispy melancholy to "Never My Love" that lifts it above the rabble.
 This reassuring affirmation of amour is a California dream that knows the alarm could go off at any time, which, in a world of silly love songs, makes all the difference."

-Television and film

-In 2020, historical drama Outlander features this song during the opening of its season 5 finale episode, the episode also being titled "Never My Love".

-In 2021, the Netflix mini-series Nine Perfect Strangers featured the song during its finale.

-The song appears in season 3, episode 3 of Sex Education.

-In 2021, the song is used in the Hallmark movie “Signed, Sealed, Delivered: The Vows we Have Made.”